anggasurya0412/Myrepo/tokopedia/Readme.md

 I separated base url to config.json and made it a global variable to make it easier to maintain the code if has changes base url

-4. i put path url & request body out of description test because all test using same path url & request body
+4. i put path url & request body out of description test because all test using same path url & request body, so you only change 1 line when have changes in there.

 5. i use expect function to verify response API